-Even when the M-W test is appropriately applied for testing $H_0: \theta=0$, the asymptotic variance depends on the underlying distributions, unless the two population distributions are identical.
-As \cite{HallWilson_1991} pointed out, the application of resampling to pivotal statistics has better asymptotic properties in the sense that the rate of convergence of the actual significance level to the nominal significance level is more rapid when the pivotal statistics are resampled.
-Therefore, it is natural to use the Studentized Mann-Whitney test, which is asymptotic pivotal.
+Even when the M--W test is appropriately applied for testing $H_0: \theta =0$, the asymptotic variance depends on the underlying distributions, unless the two population distributions are identical.
+As \citet {HallWilson1991} pointed out, the application of resampling to pivotal statistics has better asymptotic properties in the sense that the rate of convergence of the actual significance level to the nominal significance level is more rapid when the pivotal statistics are resampled.
+Therefore, it is natural to use the Studentized Mann--Whitney test, which is asymptotic pivotal.